anthonynsimon/bild/README.md

 In case you want to add a feature, please create a new issue and briefly explain what the feature would consist of.
 For bugs or requests, before creating an issue please check if one has already been created for it.

+## Changelog

+Please see the [changelog](CHANGELOG.md) for more details.

+## License

+This project is licensed under the MIT license.
+Please read the LICENSE file.